-The activities of the rules are reflected by the statistics counters.
-The statistics counters show how the policy statistics are directly co-related to the policy and its rules being configured through the GigaVUE-FM.
+The activities of the policies deployed are reflected by the statistics counters.
+The statistics counters show how the policy statistics are directly co-related to the policy configured through the GigaVUE-FM.
+For information regarding dashboard visualizations for Policy statistics, refer to Analytics Dashboard for UCT-C.

-To view the statistics of the traffic policy configured in the GigaVUE-FM, click View status link in the Statistics column of a policy.
-The Policy Statistics and the Mirroring Statistics appear on the bottom of the Policies page:
+To view the policy configurations of the traffic policy configured in the GigaVUE-FM,

+- Go to Traffic > CONTAINER > Universal Cloud Tap Container.
+The Policies page appears. - 2.
+Click View status link in the Statistics column of a selected policy.
+The Policy Statistics appear at the bottom of the Policies page.